 Why should I run an alternative browser?

-Often because an alternative browser may have something that is not available with the browser you are currently using.
-Many times we hear from users who try a different browsers on how much they like the look or feel of the new browser, how much faster it is, or how many more options or add-ons are available.
+Often, an alternative browser may have something that is not available with the one you are currently using.
+Users trying a different browser often say how nice the new browser looks, how much faster it is, or how many more options or add-ons are available.

-For anyone who designs websites, having more than one browser is a must because the page you are designing may appear different or not work in one browser, but may work in another.
+For anyone who designs websites, having more than one browser is a must because the page you are designing may appear different, or work in one browser but not another.

 Is it safe to run multiple browsers at the same time?

-Yes, because they all act independently, you can run different browsers at the same time.
+Yes.
+All browsers act independently, allowing you to run multiple browsers at the same time.